Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/tools/rest-api.md

-`convex.world` hosts a JSON REST API for clients who would like to interact with the test network but cannot use the Convex binary protocol that peers speak.
+`convex.world` hosts a JSON REST API for interacting with the test network.
+It is useful for dApps and any client application that cannot leverage the binary protocol that peers speak.

 A selection of tailored libraries can be found within [Convex libraries](/cvm/running-convex-lisp/clients).
 However, any language/platform capable of producing an Ed25519 signature will be able to use this REST API directly.